 Partner with a Professional

-Schools have an excellent opportunity to lower energy usage, improve sustainability goals, and improve student and staff safety.
-It’s essential to partner with an energy management expert who is experienced in the education sector.
-Chateau Energy Solutions is that partner.
-We will perform an energy audit of the school facilities and set clear energy efficiency strategies specific to your needs.
+Schools have an excellent opportunity to lower energy usage, improve sustainability goals, and create healthier spaces for students and staff.
+It helps to work with an energy management partner who is experienced in the education sector.
+Chateau Energy will perform an energy audit of the school facilities and set clear energy efficiency strategies specific to your needs.
 Based on our learnings, no- and low-cost energy conservation measures will be identified.
-These energy-saving projects and safety precautions could be new LED lighting, HVAC upgrades, sustainability strategies, and more.
+These energy-saving projects could be new LED lighting, HVAC upgrades, sustainability strategies, and more.
 These measures will be prioritized and then implemented to optimize energy use and maximize energy assets for the organization.

-Lowing energy usage within schools will not negatively affect learning – just the opposite.
-Becoming more energy efficient will provide students and faculty a healthier and safer environment.
+Lowering energy usage within schools will not negatively affect learning, just the opposite.
+Becoming more energy efficient can help create a healthier and better performing environment for students and faculty.

 Review our case studies to see how Chateau Energy Solutions helps the education industry with smart, effective energy management programs and tailored sustainability practices.